Parks in Chandler

 Paseo Vista Park Playground

-From the largest regional parks to community and neighborhood parks and special use facilities, here’s your guide to Chandler’s parks.
-Cool off at any one of the three spray and splash pads, test your skills at the bike or skate park, or take your four-legged friends out for a stroll at any one of the four dog parks.
+From the largest regional parks to community and neighborhood parks and special-use facilities, here’s your guide to Chandler’s parks.
+Cool off at any of the three spray and splash pads, test your skills at the bike or skate park, or take your four-legged friends out for a stroll at any of the four dog parks.

 Guide to Chandler Parks